 As a military member, you always have to be ready to adapt.
 You'll be faced with new job tasks, unfamiliar environments, new team members, new living quarters, new missions, and new supervisors with little choice but to adapt and survive.

-Nearly every military couple has to spend some time apart during TDYs, and PCS moves.
-These are typically very short separations, and they're relatively easy to handle.
+Nearly every military couple must spend some time apart during TDY (temporary duty travel) or TAD (temporary additional duty) orders, duty nights, or PCS (permanent change of station) moves.
+These are typically short separations, and they're relatively easy to handle for seasoned military families.

 However, there are also times when a military family is separated for a year or longer.
-You might be sent to a remote duty station or even be called on to go into a combat zone with no definite return date set for you.
-When your family is far away for an extended time, that source of motivation can seem less real and immediate.
+You might be sent to a remote duty station or even be called on to go into a combat zone with no definite return date.
+If you are stationed on a ship, you will most likely deploy for many months at a time.
+When you are away from your loved ones for extended periods of time, that source of motivation can seem less real and immediate.

 Extreme Physical Challenges

 If you're in combat, the physical strain can be extreme.
-You may have to keep going despite lack of adequate food and water.
+You may have to keep going despite a lack of adequate food, water, and rest.
 You may have to sustain yourself when you're injured until help can reach you.
 As you struggle to survive and fulfill your mission, you'll likely need more motivation than you've ever needed before.

 Intense Mental Challenges